Dear Sybersue: I was in a 7 year relationship & my boyfriend recently left me

 You didn’t say whether you have had contact with your EX boyfriend since the breakup, but it may be time to get a few answers to your questions in the next few months.
 We can all learn from past relationships even if it is hurtful in the beginning.
 It can help teach us things about our self or what to be aware of in another relationship.

 Your friends could know something to help you move on but may be afraid to tell you for fear of hurting you further.
-I am not sure whether you lived with this man but you were obviously not married since you call him your boyfriend.
-7 years is a long time to be committed to someone without cohabitating or tying the knot.
+I am not sure whether you lived with this man but 7 years is a long time to be committed to someone without cohabitating or tying the knot.
 This is a big issue in many long term partnerships and a huge sign that a couple may not be there for the long haul in the years to come.

-I hate the cliché “things happen for a reason” but maybe in this case you are not supposed to be with your EX & someone is guiding you to a better place.
+I hate the cliché “things happen for a reason” but often breakups indicate that you are not supposed to be with your EX & someone is guiding you to a better place.

 In another few months you will have a clearer picture of why you and your EX are not together & it will get easier.
-I doubt he is sitting at home eating Haagen-Dazs ice cream & listening to sad love songs; maybe we could learn something from men on how to move on as quickly as they do sometimes.
+I doubt he is sitting at home eating Haagen-Dazs ice cream & listening to sad love songs or watching romcoms.; maybe we could learn something from men on how to move on as quickly as they seem to do sometimes.

 Susan McCord @ The Dear Sybersue Talk Show